Occupy Oakland: February 2012

 The resolution failed to pass.
 Councilmembers Ignacio De La Fuente, Libby Schaaf, Jane Brunner and Desley Brooks voted in favor of the resolution.
 Rebecca Kaplan and Nancy Nadel voted no. Patricia Kernighan and Larry Reid abstained.

 Civil suit and settlement

-In 2013, the Oakland City Council approved a $1.17 million settlement to 12 Occupy Oakland protestors who were injured by police.
+In 2013, the Oakland City Council approved a $1.17 million settlement to 12 Occupy Oakland protesters who were injured by police.
 Among them was Scott Campbell, who was shot with a less-lethal round while filming officers.
 The settlement agreement also required that police adhere to their crowd-control policy.

 After Occupy Oakland

 Although the tent protests were disbanded, many of those who were involved in Occupy Oakland created a new organization called Justice 4 Alan Blueford (JAB), which came together in June 2012 after Alan Blueford was killed by officer Miguel Masso of the Oakland Police the previous month.
 JAB members first sought to get a coroner's report, then to get a police report (shutting down the City Council in Fall 2012), and to broadly call attention to the District Attorney's and officer Miguel Masso's actions.